CAWaterBoardDataCenter/SafeToSwim/src/faq.md

 ### How is data processed for this dashboard?

 Raw data is cleaned and validated to ensure accuracy and consistency.
 This involves removing duplicates, correcting errors, and standardizing formats.
-The processed data is then aggregated and analyzed to provide meaningful insights for the dashboard.
+The processed data is then aggregated and analyzed for the dashboard.
+The Python code used for processing the data is publicly available as a Jupyter notebook file on GitHub: [SafeToSwim-v2-data.ipynb](https://github.com/mmtang/safe-to-swim-v2-data/blob/master/SafeToSwim-v2-data.ipynb).

+Some records are excluded from the final dataset during processing.
+These typically include duplicate or replicate results, records with missing or invalid result values, or any data that cannot be used to calculate a geometric mean.
+To promote transparency, a file with all the excluded records is available for download on the [California Open Data Portal](https://data.ca.gov/dataset/surface-water-fecal-indicator-bacteria-results).
+If you believe a data record was removed in error and should be included, please [contact](#contact) us so we can review it.

 ---